laravelkr/docs/kr/middleware.md

 	}

-As you can see, in addition to defining a `handle` method, `TerminableMiddleware` define a `terminate` method.
-This method receives both the request and the response.
+As you can see, in addition to defining a `handle` method, `TerminableMiddleware` define a `terminate` method. 위와 같이 `handle` 메소드를 정의하고   This method receives both the request and the response.
 Once you have defined a terminable middleware, you should add it to the list of global middlewares in your HTTP kernel.